TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 To create a new ability, pick a trigger and an effect.
 The charge for the ability will be **once per rest**.

+#### Creating another Ability that shares Charge

+Sometimes when you create an ability, you'll want it to share the same charge as an existing ability.
+This is particularly helpful when you want some flexibility in how you can use your abilities.
+In that case, increase the charge of the existing ability by one and add a new trigger and effect as normal.
+It may be useful to come up with a name for the shared pool of charge and to treat it like a resource.

+#### Creating Passive Abilities

+Not all abilities need to be limited by how often they can be used, like a martial artist's natural ability to use their fists as a [weapon](equipment.md#Weapon).
+If it doesn't always make sense for an ability to have a charge, talk to your gamemaster about making the ability a **passive ability**.
+Passive abilities do not have charge, and cannot gain charge from [improvements](#Improving-Existing-Abilities)-- however because they are always active, it can be tricky to balance them.
+Gamemasters and players should expect to workshop passive abilities more than active abilities.
+In addition, consider adding additional triggers that all must be satisfied to use the effect, or weakening the effect compared to an ability with a charge.

 ### Example Triggers and Effects

 Here are a few examples of triggers and effects to get you started.
 Not all of the triggers or effects listed here are created equal.
 You can look to your gamemaster for guidance on what abilities are balanced combinations.